storesafe/cordova-sqlite-storage/README.md

  - batch processing optimizations
  - No 5MB maximum, more information at: http://www.sqlite.org/limits.html

-This SQLitePlugin can also be used with SQLCipher to provide encryption.
+This sqlite plugin can also be used with SQLCipher to provide encryption.
 This was already described on my old blog:
  - [Android version with rebuilding SQLCipher from source](http://mobileapphelp.blogspot.com/2012/08/rebuilding-sqlitesqlcipher-for-android.html)
  - [Android version tested with SQLCipher for database encryption](http://mobileapphelp.blogspot.com/2012/08/trying-sqlcipher-with-cordova.html), working with a few changes to SQLitePlugin.java
 Updated instructions will be posted on my [new blog](http://brodyspark.blogspot.com/) sometime in the near future.

-## Apps using Cordova/PhoneGap SQLitePlugin (Android version)
+## Apps using Cordova/PhoneGap sqlite plugin (Android version)

  - [Get It Done app](http://getitdoneapp.com/) by [marcucio.com](http://marcucio.com/)
  - Upcoming (under development): Arbiter disastery recovery app by [LMN Solutions](http://lmnsolutions.com/)

 I would like to gather some more real-world examples, please send to chris.brody@gmail.com and I will post them.

-## Known limitations
+## known limitations

  - `rowsAffected` field in the response to UPDATE and DELETE is not working
- - The db version, display name, and size parameter values are not supported and ignored.
+ - The db version, display name, and size parameter values are not supported and will be ignored.
+ - The sqlite plugin will not work before the callback for the "deviceready" event has been fired, as in the following example:

+    // Wait for Cordova to load
+    document.addEventListener("deviceready", onDeviceReady, false);

+    // Cordova is ready
+    function onDeviceReady() {
+      var db = window.sqlitePlugin.openDatabase({name: "DB"});
+      // ...
+    }

 Usage
 =====

 The idea is to emulate the HTML5 SQL API as closely as possible.
 The only major change is to use window.sqlitePlugin.openDatabase() (or sqlitePlugin.openDatabase()) instead of window.openDatabase().
-If you see any other major change please report it, it is probably a bug.
+If you see any other major change and it is not reported under **known limitations** please report it, it is probably a bug.

+## Opening a database

+There are two options to open a database:

+- Recommended:

+      var db = window.sqlitePlugin.openDatabase({name: "DB"});

+- Classical:

+      var db = window.sqlitePlugin.openDatabase("Database", "1.0", "Demo", -1);

 ## Sample with PRAGMA feature